mekkablue/RealignHandles/README.md

 ![RealignHandles](RealignHandles.png)

-It is most useful as a custom parameter post interpolation.
+It is most useful as a *PreFilter* custom parameter post interpolation.
 (Note that the parameter does not work in variable font exports because there is no post interpolation in VFs.)

 ### Installation